1972 Rugby League World Cup final: Match details

-The game will always be remembered by the British for their captain Clive Sullivan's wonderful long distance try and by the Australians for perhaps "the greatest try never scored", later shown on TV to be legitimately scored by Australian fullback Graeme Langlands who chased and dived to catch Dennis Ward's bomb in mid-air, but it disallowed by French referee Georges Jameau who believed the Australian captain to be offside.
-Mike Stephenson scored the 73rd-minute try that helped Great Britain level the scores and secure the World Cup.
+The game, however, proved a memorable one for both Great Britain and Australia; seeing Great Britain captain Clive Sullivan's long distance try, and Australia's "greatest try never scored", by fullback Graeme Langlands.
+The try was disallowed by French referee Georges Jameau for offside but was later proved to be onside.
+Great Britain hooker Mike Stephenson scored the 73rd-minute try that helped level the scores and secure the World Cup.